 Everyone enjoys a little more sauce on their sandwiches, your options shouldn’t be limited.
 They can be unique though.

-Take 1 cup of reserved juice, one cup of BBQ sauce, a few dashes of hot sauce, and simmer.
+Take 1 cup of reserved juice, one cup of barbecue sauce, a few dashes of hot sauce, and simmer.
 Salt and pepper to taste.
 Prepare your sandwiches and serve alongside your favorite roasted root vegetables, we mixed French cut carrots, potatoes and turnips.